-The U.S. solid waste services industry experienced significant consolidation during the 1990s.
-The consolidation trend has continued, most notably with the merger between Republic Services, Inc. and Allied Waste Industries, Inc. in 2008, the merger between IESI-BFC Ltd. and Waste Services, Inc. in 2010, and the sale of the U.S. solid waste business of Veolia Environnement S.A. to Advanced Disposal Services, Inc. in 2012.
+The U.S. solid waste services industry has experienced significant consolidation over the past decade, most notably with the merger between Republic Services, Inc. and Allied Waste Industries, Inc. in 2008, the merger between IESI-BFC Ltd. and Waste Services, Inc. in 2010, the sale of the U.S. solid waste business of Veolia Environnement S.A. to Advanced Disposal Services, Inc. in 2012, and our announcement of our entry into the Merger Agreement with Progressive Waste on January 18, 2016.
 In spite of this consolidation, the solid waste services industry remains regional in nature, with acquisition opportunities available in select markets.
 The E&P waste services industry is similarly regional in nature and is also highly fragmented, with acquisition opportunities available in several active natural resource basins.
 In some markets in both MSW and E&P waste, independent landfill, collection or service providers lack the capital resources, management skills and/or technical expertise necessary to comply with stringent environmental and other governmental regulations and to compete with larger, more efficient, integrated operators.
 In addition, many of the remaining independent operators may wish to sell their businesses to achieve liquidity in their personal finances or as part of their estate planning.

+During the year ended December 31, 2015, we completed 14 acquisitions, none of which individually accounted for greater than 10% of our total assets.
+The total fair value of consideration transferred for the 14 acquisitions completed during the year ended December 31, 2015 was approximately \$348.7 million.
 During the year ended December 31, 2014, we completed nine acquisitions, none of which individually accounted for greater than 10% of our total assets.
 The total fair value of consideration transferred for the nine acquisitions completed during the year ended December 31, 2014 was approximately \$168.7 million.
 During the year ended December 31, 2013, we completed eight acquisitions, none of which individually accounted for greater than 10% of our total assets.
+The total fair value of consideration transferred for the eight acquisitions completed during the year ended December 31, 2013, we completed eight acquisitions, none of which individually accounted for greater than 10% of our total assets.
+The total fair value of consideration transferred for the eight acquisitions completed during the year ended December 31, 2013, we completed eight acquisitions, none of which individually accounted for greater than 10% of our total assets.
 The total fair value of consideration transferred for the eight acquisitions completed during the year ended December 31, 2013 was approximately \$64.2 million.
-During 2012, we acquired the business of R360 Environmental Solutions, Inc., or R360, a leading provider of non-hazardous E&P waste treatment, recovery and disposal services, for total fair value of consideration transferred of \$1.38 billion.
-During the year ended December 31, 2012, we completed 12 other acquisitions, none of which individually or in the aggregate accounted for greater than 10% of our total assets.
-The total fair value of consideration transferred for the 12 other acquisitions completed 12 other acquisitions, none of which individually or in the aggregate accounted for greater than 10% of our total assets.
-The total fair value of consideration transferred for the 12 other acquisitions completed during the year ended December 31, 2012 was approximately \$275.8 million.